Farama-Foundation/PettingZoo/README.md

 * mpe: 'Multi-agent Particle Enviroments', a set of simple nongraphical communication tasks created by OpenAI: https://github.com/openai/multiagent-particle-envs
 * magent: A set of enviroments involving massive numbers of agents doing various tasks, originally from https://github.com/geek-ai/MAgent
 * atari: A collection of easily runnable multi-player Atari games in the Stella emulator, similar to what you find in Gym.
-* mujuco: A collection of 3D mujuco enviroments for multiagent robot simulations
+* robotics: A collection of 3D mujuco enviroments for multiagent robot simulations
 * classic: Enviroments for classical games that two humans play against each other (rock paper scissors, chess, Texas hold 'em poker, go, etc.)

 To install a set of games, use `pip3 install pettingzoo[atari]`, substituting atari for other classes of games when desired.